Rosenfeld Injury Lawyers LLC Discuss the Most Common Causes Of Semi-Truck Accidents

-Usually, most of the causes of truck accident happened by the truck driver or by other motorists on the road.
-When passenger car motorists are driving around large trucks, they can create a serious scenario, leaving little time for the truck driver to respond to any unexpected action by other drivers.
+Usually, most truck accidents are caused by the truck driver or by other motorists sharing the road.
+When passenger car motorists are maneuvering around large trucks, the driver can create a serious scenario, leaving little time for the truck driver to respond to any unexpected action by other drivers.
 These could include merging improperly, changing lanes without notice, driving between two large trucks, pulling out on the roadway without sufficient acceleration and others.

-When trucking companies hire drivers without proper training and experience, they are often at fault for placing other motorists and passengers at risk.
+When trucking companies hire truckers without proper training and driving experience, they are often at fault for placing other motorists and passengers at risk.
 Driver errors are a leading cause of serious truck accidents.
 These errors can include:

-- Driving at a speed too fast to travel safely across different road conditions
+- Driving at a speed too fast to travel safely across varying road conditions

 - Driving through a curve at too great a speed